osmandapp/web/main/docs/user/plugins/mapillary.md

 ### Enable/Disable Mapillary Widget

-The Mapillary widget is used to get quick access to the Mapillary application.
-The widget is added to the main screen automatically when the Mapillary plugin is enabled.
-You can enable or disable the Mapillary widget and other widgets in the Configure screen section of the Main Menu.
+The [Mapillary widget](../widgets/info-widgets.md#-mapillary-widget) is used to get quick access to the Mapillary application.
+The widget is added to the main screen automatically when the Mapillary plugin enabled.
+You can enable or disable the Mapillary widget and other widgets in the Configure screen [Configure screen](../widgets/configure-screen.md) section of the Main Menu.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-To enable/disable widget demonstration on the main screen go to *<Translate android="true" ids="shared_string_menu,map_widget_config,map_widget_left,map_widget_right,mapillary"/>*
+To enable/disable widget demonstration on the main screen go to *<Translate android="true" ids="shared_string_menu,map_widget_config,map_widget_right,mapillary"/>*

+or *<Translate android="true" ids="shared_string_menu,map_widget_config,map_widget_left,mapillary"/>*

 ![Mapillary plugin Android](@site/static/img/plugins/mapillary/mapillary_widget_disable_android.png)